Ukorp/Ukorp/README.md

 My name is Timur, I am a Java backend developer

 ## 🌟 Who am I?
 I am a 20-year-old 3rd-year student of the Moscow Aviation Institute.
-I develop web services in Java, actively voice and implement new technologies in my projects, solve complex problems with code optimization, try to follow all the principles of software development
+I develop web services in Java, actively study and implement new technologies in my projects, solve complex problems with code optimization, try to follow all the principles of software development

 ## ✨ What do I do?